SethThomaspowered/unit_2_project/README.md

 ## Project Challeneges
 Type definition error
    - When adding additional media models, an error we faced was an Serialization on empty bean error.
 Debugging for this error took up almost a full day.
-The solution to this problem was to add this code to our Application's dev properties: `spring.jackson.serialization.FAIL_ON_EMPTY_BEANS=false`Found a solution at (Stack Overflow)[https://stackoverflow.com/questions/28862483/spring-and-jackson-how-to-disable-fail-on-empty-beans-through-responsebody].
+The solution to this problem was to add this code to our Application's dev properties: `spring.jackson.serialization.FAIL_ON_EMPTY_BEANS=false`Found a solution at [Stack Overflow](https://stackoverflow.com/questions/28862483/spring-and-jackson-how-to-disable-fail-on-empty-beans-through-responsebody).

 Mapping many media files to many playlists.
    - Our first attempt was to use the `@ManyToMany` coding in our models, however, this spurred many bugs downstream.
 So we pivoted and built out this utility by building an extensive repository folder and controller folder.